jtoy/awesome-tensorflow/README.md

 A curated list of awesome tensorflow experiments, libraries, and projects.
 Inspired by awesome-machine-learning.

+#What is TensorFLow

+TensorFlow is an open source software library for numerical computation using data flow graphs.
+In other words, the best way to build deep learning models.

 If you want to contribute to this list (please do), send me a pull request or contact me [@jtoy](https://twitter.com/jtoy)